 In the spring, beekeepers guess how much space the bees will need before the next inspection.
 We often add a box ahead of time to make sure they will have enough room to expand.
 This may prevent swarming.
 Occasionally, we add a box before bees need it, and the weather turns cold, chills the brood, and slows down the hive.
 It is a constant give and take with Mother Nature.

 Provide them the correct amount of space to build at the correct time, and they will be happy bees.

 Question 3.
-Are they healthy?
+Are My Bees Healthy?

 The third essential question for hive inspection is “Are the bees healthy?”

 We need to look at the health of both the adult bees and the brood.

 We want adult bees to look healthy, with properly formed wings, legs, and hairy bodies with 3 segments.
 We want the correct proportions of worker bees (female) and drone bees (male).
 There will be tens of thousands of worker bees and hundreds of drones.
 We do not want to see mites attached to their bodies.